 Family photos after the ceremony will take up the most time on your wedding day.
 Creating a list beforehand will help family portraits go faster and smoother.
 I recommend starting with the largest group and then removing people.
 Write out each person's first name so that we can call out each name and have them come into or out of the photo.
 If you start with the largest groups that include grandparents, and any small children they may be released to cocktail hour soonest.

 I highly suggest hiring a wedding planner for your event.
 They have an amazing arsenal of vendors that they know and love working with, and sometimes they can even get you a good deal if you book through them.
+I have a small list of companies that I've worked with and enjoy their work.
 If you are getting married in West Volusia, you can always take a look at the resources on Visit West Volusia.
 If you are searching for a venue, check out this awesome resource: WeddingVenueMap.com

 WHY HAVE A FIRST LOOK BEFORE THE CEREMONY?